Hausdorff dimensions of very well intrinsically approximable subsets of quadratic hypersurfaces: Introduction

 In this paper, we extend Pollington and Velani's result to the setting of intrinsic approximation on quadratic hypersrufaces.
 Namely, for a large class of measures $\mu$ we obtain an estimate on the Hausdorff dimension of the sets $W_{c,Z}$ similar to \eqref{pollingtonvelani}: \begin{theorem} Let $\mu$ be an absolutely $\alpha$-friendly and Ahlfors $\delta$-regular on $\R^{d - 1}$, let $U\subset\R^{d - 1}$ be an open set containing $\Supp(\mu)$, let $\Psi \colon U \to Z_\reg$ be a local coordinate chart, and let $\nu := \Psi[\mu]$.
 Then for any $c \geq 1$,

 \end{theorem}

 We prove Theorem \ref{maintheorem} by adapting the methods of \cite{PollingtonVelani} to our setting.
-We remark that the main difficulty in translating their proof occurs when we need to estimate the measure of a set which, in the setting of \cite{PollingtonVelani}, is a neighborhood of a hyperplane (and thus its measure can be directly estimated using the definition of absolute friendliness), but in our setting the corresponding set is not the neighborhood of a hyperplane.
-See the beginning of \63 for more details.
+We remark that the main difficulty in translating their proof occurs when we need to estimate the measure of a set which, in the setting of \cite{PollingtonVelani}, is a neighborhood of a hyperplane (and thus its measure can be directly estimated using the definition of absolute friendliness), but in our setting the corresponding set is not the neighborhood of a hyperplane, but rather the neighborhood of a quadratic hypersurface.
+See the beginning of \6\ref{sectionproof} for more details.

 It follows from the Mass Distribution Principle, Lemma \ref{mdp} below, that if $\mu$ is an Ahlfors $\delta$-regular measure, then any set with positive $\mu$-measure must have Hausdorff dimension at least $\delta$.
 Therefore Theorem \ref{maintheorem} result generalizes \cite[Theorem 5.5]{FKMS}, which asserts that the sets $W_{c,Z}$ and $\VWA_Z$ are $\mu$-null sets.